 You won’t find fittings or connections on taps you come across while travelling Australia.
-Even if they did, people will often knock them out.
+Even if they did, people will often knock them off.

 While most Australian drinking water is of good quality, it’s possible to get sick from the water.
 There are always surprises, and each town has a different water quality.

 An Inline Water Filter is the best way to filter your water before it reaches your tanks.
-Get an Inline Water Filter 2-Pack of Water Filters, so you’ve always got a spare.
+Get an Inline Water Filter 2-Pack of Water Filters, so you have always got a spare.

-They aren’t foolproof.
-Anyone could cut through them.
-However, it will take them time, and the lock acts as a deterrent.
-You can’t just get up and walk in a hurry.
+They aren’t foolproof, anyone could cut through them.
+However, it will take them time and the lock acts as a deterrent.

 12 Volt System

 These days, caravans come standard with 12-volt battery systems.
-This is great.
-If your caravan doesn’t come with one, and you wish to be able to camp off-grid longer without worrying about power, then you should invest in a high-quality 12-volt system.
+If your caravan doesn’t come with one and you wish to be able to camp off-grid longer without worrying about power, then you should invest in a high-quality 12-volt system.
 A couple of quality solar panels is necessary, as well as plenty of storage for the batteries.

 Because nobody makes friends with generators…

 We are power users.
 Two laptops, two tablets and two power tools are charged regularly.
-We also run a washing machine every day using our 12-volt system.
+We also run a washing machine every day using our 12-volt system plus an inverter.